BlueBrain/psp-validation/doc/source/cv_validation.rst

 This phase analyses the results in the ``.h5`` files obtained in the simulation phase and outputs the computed optimal NRRP based on the simulated runs.

-The optimal NRRP is acquired by analysing the CVs and Jackknife sampled CVs (JKCV) of the PSP amplitudes of the simulated pairs using a Monte Carlo-like optimization.
+The optimal NRRP is acquired by analysing the CVs and Jackknife sampled CVs (JKCV) of the PSP/PSC amplitudes of the simulated pairs using a Monte Carlo-like optimization.

 In a nutshell this is done as follows: